North central Florida

-North Central Florida is a region of the U.S. state of Florida which comprises the north-central part of the state and encompasses the North Florida counties of Alachua, Marion, Putnam, Bradford, Columbia, Dixie, Gilchrist, Hamilton, Lafayette, Levy, Madison, Suwannee, Taylor, and Union.
-The region's largest city is Gainesville, home of the University of Florida and center of the Gainesville metropolitan area, which is the largest metro area in North Central Florida.
+North central Florida is a region of the U.S. state of Florida which comprises the north-central part of the state and encompasses the north Florida counties of Alachua, Bradford, Columbia, Dixie, Gilchrist, Hamilton, Lafayette, Levy, Madison, Suwannee, Taylor, and Union.
+The region's largest city is Gainesville, home of the University of Florida and center of the Gainesville metropolitan area, which is the largest metro area of the region.
 As of 2020, the region had a population of 575,622 people.

-Like the rest of North Florida, including the Florida Panhandle, the region is often recognized as part of the Deep South, as compared to the rest of the state.

-The landscape and climate of North Central Florida are distinct from the sub-tropical environment most associated with the rest of the state.
-The landscape of North Central Florida has gently rolling hills dominated by magnolia trees and large Southern live oak hammocks draped with Spanish moss.
-The region also has large expanses of pine forests.
-The climate is quite mild throughout the year but has very distinct winters with temperatures dropping below freezing quite often.

-Cities and towns
+The landscape and climate of north central Florida is considered to be humid subtropical compared to South Florida.

 Economy

 As of 2016, the region had Florida's largest concentration of 18 to 44-year-olds and people with advanced degrees thanks to the presence of the University of Florida and Santa Fe College in Gainesville.

-The City of Alachua is home to one of the State's largest bio and life science corporate sectors.
+The city of Alachua is home to one of the state's largest bio- and life-science corporate sectors.

-Overall, education and healthcare are the leading employers in the region as several major hospitals are located in Gainesville such as the UF Health Shands Hospital, HCA Florida North Florida Hospital, and the Malcolm Randall Veterans Affairs Medical Center.
+Overall, education and healthcare are the leading employers in the region as several major hospitals are located in Gainesville, such as the UF Health Shands Hospital, HCA Florida North Florida Hospital, and the Malcolm Randall Veterans Affairs Medical Center.

 Tourism is central to communities such as Cedar Key, White Springs, and Micanopy.

 Leading employers as of 2016 are:

 Education

-The following institutions of higher education are located within North Central Florida:
+The following institutions of higher education are located within north central Florida: